TechEmpower/FrameworkBenchmarks/luminus/README.md

-# Compojure Benchmarking Test
+# Luminus Benchmarking Test

-This is the Compojure portion of a [benchmarking test suite](../) comparing a variety of web development platforms.
+This is the Luminus portion of a [benchmarking test suite](../) comparing a variety of web development platforms.

 ### JSON Encoding Test